aeporreca/nondeterminism/README.md

 ## Installation

 You can install this library via `pip install nondeterminism`.
-For the most recent changes, please check [https://github.com/aeporreca/nondeterminism](Git repository).
+For the most recent changes, please check [Git repository](https://github.com/aeporreca/nondeterminism).

 ## License